Kozea/WeasyPrint/docs/features.rst

 functionality for pagination, breaking variable fragment size and orientation, widows and orphans."

-The `CSS Fragment Module Level 4`_ is a working draft on the same subject.
+The `CSS Fragmentation Module Level 4`_ is a working draft on the same subject.

 The ``break-before``, ``break-after`` and ``break-inside`` properties are supported for pages, but **not** for columns and regions. ``page-break-*``